The Formation World Tour: Stage

-The stage for the tour was described by Brian Levine, senior project manager from Tait Towers, as "a game-changer for what can be achieved in a stadium touring environment.
+The stage for the tour was described as "a game-changer for what can be achieved in a stadium touring environment.
 The entire collaboration from scenic, to structure, to mechanics was custom-made to create an epic experience for both Beyoncé and her fans".
-Designed by Es Devlin and engineered and built collaboratively by Stageco and Tait Towers, the tour's stage features a centrepiece of a revolving 60 foot tall box, made with video screen walls.
+Designed by Es Devlin and engineered and built collaboratively by Stageco and Tait Towers, the tour's stage features a centerpiece of a revolving 60 foot tall box, made with video screen walls.
 Known as the 'Monolith', Devlin spoke on the box stating of "wanting this to be the tallest object in the stadium, a piece of kinetic stadium architecture the equivalent of a seven-story, revolving LED building".
 Devlin also commented the box was perceived as "a giant 3D billboard, a huge LED armor within which Beyoncé is revealed as an all-too-human-scale, real-life figure" and noted that Beyoncé was heavily involved in the creative process of every inch of stages design.
 The rotations of the box were said to represent a new chapter of the show, in a similar chapter line to that of Lemonade.
 The box takes approximately 4 minutes to achieve one rotation.